Oluwapelumi99/Yoga-Club/README.md

   ## Credits

   ### Media
-  <li>The picture in the home page and the backgrung video in the classes page were taken from pexels.com </li>
+  <li>The picture in the home page,picture thank you page and the background video on the classes page were taken from https://www.pexels.com </li>
+  <li> The fonts on the page have been added from https://www.googlefonts.com</li>
+  <li>Icons have been added to the page from https://fontawwesome.com</li>